gbv/beaconspec/beacon.md

 The prefix field specifies an URI pattern that is used to construct link sources.
 If no prefix meta field was specified, the default value `{+ID}` is used.
-The name `prefix` was choosen to keep backwards compatibility with existing link dumps.
+The name `prefix` was choosen to keep backwards compatibility with existing Beacon files.

+Applications MAY map the prefix field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with the link dump URI as subject, when mapping to RDF.

 ### target

 The target field specifies an URI pattern to construct link targets.
 If no target meta field was specified, the default value `{+ID}` is used.

+Applications MAY map the target field to the RDF property `void:uriSpace` or `void:uriRegexPattern` with the target database URI as subject, when mapping to RDF.

 ### link

 The link field specifies the relation type for all links in a link dump.
-The default relation type is `http://www.w3.org/2000/01/rdf-schema#seeAlso`.
+The default relation type is `rdfs:seeAlso`.

 ### message

-The message meta field is used as template for link qualifiers.
+The message meta field is used as template for link annotations.
 The default value is `{about}`.
-Note that all link qualifiers are equal, if the field value does not contain the sequence `{about}`.

 ## Fields describing the target database

 ### name

 The name meta field contains a name or title of target database.
-This field corresponds to the `title` from the DCMI Metadata Terms.
+This field is mapped to the RDF property `dcterms:title`.
 For instance the name meta field value "ACME documents" can be mapped to this RDF triple:

     :database dcterms:title "ACME documents" .